-The nine (9) judge criminal section has been temporarily organized into three (3) subgroups as follows: Team A - Judges Bradley, Brennan and Amoroso; Team B - Judges Green, Capuzzi and Cappelli; and Team C - Judges Pagano, Scanlon and Pileggi.
-Each team (A, B, C) during a given week will have one (1) available courtroom for its use Monday, Tuesday, Wednesday and Friday.
-(There will be no criminal court proceedings on Thursday, unless the president judge or criminal liaison then approve an emergency listing, to allow protection from abuse ("PFA") hearings to be divided among a number of judges as is further detailed below in the family section narrative with smaller sized lists and all such cases heard in the larger criminal courtrooms.
-There may on occasion be a day other than a Thursday when protection from abuse matters are scheduled and if so, that week's PFA cases will be set on Wednesday with no criminal prosecutions for those reasons noted out above listed that day (Wednesday); however, the criminal judges sitting any such week can instead list such mattes Thursday.)
-Hence, on any day of a week no more than three (3) criminal judges will be contemporaneously in session, absent some emergent need sanctioned by the president judge or criminal liaison.
+The nine (9) judge criminal section remains temporarily organized into three (3) subgroups as follows: Team A - Judges Bradley, Brennan and Amoroso; Team B - Judges Green, Capuzzi and Cappelli;

+and Team C - Judges Pagano, Scanlon and Pileggi.
+From the present through and including September 16, 2020, each team (A, B, C) during a given week will have one (1) available courtroom for its use Monday, Tuesday, Wednesday and Friday.
+(There will for now be no criminal court proceedings on Thursday, unless the president judge or criminal liaison then approve an emergency listing, to allow protection from abuse ("PFA") hearings to be divided among a number of judges as is further detailed in the current family section protocols6 with smaller sized lists and all such cases heard in the larger criminal courtrooms.
+There may on occasion be a day other than a Thursday when protection from abuse matters are scheduled and if so, that week's PFA cases will be set on Wednesday with no criminal prosecutions for those reasons noted above listed that day (Wednesday); however, the criminal judges sitting any such week can instead schedule such matters on Thursday.)
+Hence, on any day of a week until September 11, 2020, no more than three (3) criminal judges will be contemporaneously in session, absent some emergent need sanctioned by the president judge or criminal liaison.
+(As is further detailed just below, effective September 14, 2020, in lieu of only one (1) judicial team member sitting weekly, two (2) jurists from each team grouping (A, B, C) will be scheduled per week, or six (6) judges contemporaneously presiding versus the current complement of three (3) criminal jurists.)